phpspec/phpspec/docs/cookbook/matchers.rst

 Trigger Matcher
 ---------------

-Let's say you have the following class and method which is deprecated
+Let's say you have the following class and a method which is deprecated

 .. code-block:: php